Clock ticking on Gaddafi bastion's last stand

 "Those Gaddafi fighters inside the city are not soldiers," Aburaz al Furjari, who left his shop behind to flee to Tripoli.
 "They are local loyalists who received guns from Gaddafi."

-NTC fighters estimated that about half of Bani Walid's families had escaped north towards Tripoli as well as towards the coastal city of Misrata, but many Gaddafi supporters had stayed behind.
+NTC fighters estimated that about half of Bani Walid's families had escaped north toward Tripoli as well as toward the coastal city of Misrata, but many Gaddafi supporters had stayed behind.

 After Tripoli's relatively quick fall last month, Bani Walid's fierce resistance has been a mystery even to local fighters.
 Residents say many people in the Warfalla tribe fear retribution because of their traditionally close links to Gaddafi's tribe.